 Remodeling Paris apartments is our passion, and we are no stranger to making the most of the square footage we’re given.
 And we’re firm believers that just because it’s smaller doesn’t mean it has to look like a college dorm room.
 Here are some of our best tips to make even the tiniest space look Parisian chic!

 Maximize the Light

 Mirrors, light colors, large windows and/or lots of great lamps will work miracles at making a space feel bigger.
-Take the gorgeous Provence apartment, for example.
 The space is drenched in bright neutrals, and the mirror is perfectly placed opposite the window to reflect all that uplifting sunlight.
 It immediately makes the space feel bright and spacious!

 Opt for Round Tables

 Not only do round or oval tables take up less space, they also prevent any unfortunate accidents for all the clumsy people out there (we know we aren’t the only one!) because there aren’t any sharp corners to bump your hip on!
 Round tables can also offer more flexibility than square tables, since you don’t have to worry about corners getting in the way of extra chairs.
 The dining table in our cute Saumur studio apartment overlooking rue Cler is the perfect example!

 Setting up symmetrical vignettes not only looks nice, but contributes to the overall feeling of tidiness in a space, and when things are tidy, they look bigger.
 The worst thing you can do to a studio is overload it with too much stuff.
 You want things to be clean and open.
 One of the best ways to implement symmetry is with the bed and nightstands, as you can see in our stylish Cerons studio apartment above.